canjs/canjs/guides/getting-started-tutorial/app-state-and-routing.md

 Let’s take a moment to see how these routes are bound to our `appState` object.
-Notice the `//appState.attr('page', 'restaurants');` line at the end of our `app.js` file; let’s comment it out so it looks like `appState.attr('page', 'restaurants');`
+Notice the `//appState.attr('page', 'restaurants');` line at the end of our `app.js` file; let’s uncomment that line so it looks like `appState.attr('page', 'restaurants');`

 Now, refresh the app in your browser.
 The path will now be `#!restaurants`,